R0maric/PlayPauseFirefox/README.md

 # Play/Pause

-A Firefox add-on that adds a Play/Pause button onto tabs that contain an HTML5 audio/video player.
+A Firefox extension that adds a Play/Pause toggle onto tabs that contain an HTML5 audio/video player.

 ## Usage
 Work in progress.
 Not yet published to Mozilla repo.

 ## Background
-Some verbose text goes here.
+Some audio/video sites add a small 'Play' indicator to the tab title when the media is playing.
+Which is nice.
+But I always wanted to be able to click on that thing and pause the playback without switching to that tab.
+Good news: now I can.
+And so can you.

 ## Known Limitations
-As of version 0.8 this extension is in Beta.
+As of version 0.9 this extension is in Beta.
 Means: guaranteed to have incompatibilies with some major audio/video sites.

 ## License
 All source code in this project are licensed under the MIT license.